KaranRajKanwar/DigitalDashboard/index.md

 ### Problems and Opportunities

 The most frequent problem that I ran into was choosing the incorrect display driver when running the script on my raspberry pi.
 Installing the incorrect driver can casue issues for the display.
 Also I chose to use gui mode as terminal mode doesnt allow for any gui.
+My device wont allow me to create a PCB as it requires all 40 GPIO pins to be used by the touchscreen.Professor Medri allowed me to continue with no PCB design.

 ### Financial Status